clarity20/shellmath/README.md

 To use this feature, just be sure to set `__shellmath_isOptimized=1` at the top of your script.
 (You can find an example in `faster_e_demo.sh`.)

-Operands to the _shellmath_ functions can be integers or floating-point (decimal) numbers presented in either standard or scientific notation:
+Operands to the _shellmath_ functions can be integers or decimal numbers presented in either standard or scientific notation:
 ```
     _shellmath_add   1.009   4.223e-2
     _shellmath_getReturnValue   sum